damianhakert/damianhakert.github.io/source/handbook/index.md

 The document will be managed through HelloSign, a cloud-based electronic signature tool.
 Only C-level executives can sign legal documents, with the exception of NDAs covering a physical visit of another organization.
+For offer letters and contractor agreements specifically, please see the [Hiring](https://about.gitlab.com/handbook/hiring/) page.

 ## Using Git to update this website<a name="starting-with-git"></a>